 A Day On the Caney Fork River: The Lunch

-A mile and a half into the float is approximately where lunch usually happens.
+A mile and a half or two into the float is approximately where lunch usually happens.
 In the heat of summer, it feels amazing to pull up in the shade and relax for a little while.
 I’m a firm believer that people fish more effectively after a short break to rest and get some food in them.

-Full day trips always include drinks and lunch.
-Water and Gatorade are always in the cooler although some clients have specific requests such as a favorite soft drink.
+Full day trips include drinks and lunch.
+Water and Gatorade are always in the cooler, although some clients have specific requests such as a favorite soft drink.
 The lunches are always filling.
 Maybe too filling.
 We usually have a lull in the fishing after lunch.
 I’m never certain if it is just the semi-normal midday doldrums or if it has to do with getting too comfortable and relaxed.

 People rave about our lunches.
 The sandwiches are big, usually featuring turkey, roast beef, or something along those lines, and would make a full meal on their own.
 If you like Greek pasta salad, make sure and put in a special request when you book your trip.
 Some people come back to fish with me just for the pasta salad.
 Other times we have potato salad.
 On all trips I have a bag or two of kettle cooked chips along.